jadroman/BookCatalogAspNetWebApi/README.md

 * Clone or download code

-* Open solution (Visual studio 2019 or later)

-* To run using docker:
+* To run using docker (Web Api backend and React frontend):
   - Open BookCatalog.sln in VS
   - Run "docker-compose" from top menu
   - Wait until the "web" container logs "...Compiled successfully!..." appears and follow the URL provided in the logs